 If you find yourself with limited mobility due to an illness or injury, you may be able to regain mobility and independence in your life.
 Medicare and Medicaid are two forms of assistance that are available to certain individuals who qualify.
-Medicaid and Medicare may cover a portion of the cost of a power mobility device, such as medical scooter, if certain criteria are met.
+Medicaid and Medicare may cover a portion of the cost of a power mobility device, such as medical scooters if certain criteria are met.

 Medicaid is funded through a joint venture between state and federal governments.
 To qualify for Medicaid, an individual must fall within specific income and resource limits.
 Some of these qualifications vary by state, so it’s important to check with Medicaid reps where you live.
-Generally, Medicaid will only pay for power mobility device, such as a medical mobility scooter, if the patient has medical need for that device.
+Generally, Medicaid will only pay for a power mobility device, such as a medical mobility scooter, if the patient has a medical need for that device.
 Their doctor must also write a prescription.
 Learn more about obtaining a medical scooter through Medicaid.

 Medicare is federally funded and provides health insurance for people 65 years old and older, and people with certain disabilities.
 Medicare Part B is the part of Medicare that pays for Durable Medical Equipment (DME).
 To find out if Medicare will assist in paying for a medical scooter, the patient must sit down with a doctor to discuss their limited mobility.
 If the patient qualifies, the doctor will send a prescription to DME provider.
 Staff at the DME provider will work with you and your doctor to ensure you get the medical scooter that best suits your needs.